sila0164/GameHex-Editor/README.md

   - A simple scripting language to find the values in a file

-  - Localization support (only english included)
+  - Localization support (english and danish included)

-  - Reverting changes

-  - Settings file, where you can change colors
+  - Settings file, where you can change colors, language and enable/disable extra info in the log

-  - Expandable Suite system allowing support for an infintie amount of file types
+  - Expandable Suite system allowing support for an infinite amount of file types

 ------